 Issues in 19th-Century German Philosophy

-One of philosophy’s abiding preoccupations is the nature and limits of human knowledge.
-This will be our focus in the course, as we study one fascinating period in the history of Western philosophy.
+One of philosophy’s abiding preoccupations is the nature and power of human knowledge.
+This will be our focus in the course as we study one fascinating period in the history of Western philosophy.
 Our story begins with Kant, who responds to Hume’s skepticism regarding human capacity for knowledge by embarking, in his Critique of Pure Reason, upon a revolutionary defense of thought’s power.
-Reading the key sections of the Critique will show us why Kant nevertheless concludes that our highest aspirations for knowledge are doomed to frustration.
-Hegel’s Phenomenology of Spirit, which claims to culminate in the standpoint of “Absolute Knowing,” is in large part a defense of thought’s power against the Kantian brand of skepticism.
-The Phenomenology is an extraordinary, difficult, immensely exciting, deeply influential text, and we will spend most of the year working through it in its entirety.
-Near the end of the course, we will briefly turn to anti-Hegelian philosophies, those of Kierkegaard and Marx in particular, in order to appreciate both the authority and the problems that Hegel’s construction posed for later thinkers.
+Reading the key sections of the Critique will show us why Kant, nevertheless, concludes that our highest aspirations for knowledge are doomed to frustration.
+Hegel’s Phenomenology of Spirit, which claims to culminate in the standpoint of “Absolute Knowing,” is, in large part, a defense of thought’s power against the Kantian brand of skepticism.
+The Phenomenology is an extraordinary, difficult, immensely exciting, deeply influential text; we will spend most of the year working through it in its entirety.
+Near the end of the course, we will briefly turn to post-Hegelian philosophies, those of Kierkegaard and Marx in particular, in order to appreciate both the authority and the problems that Hegel’s construction posed for later thinkers.
 In our reading of the Phenomenology and the texts surrounding it, we will aim not only to grasp the significance and the rich legacy of Hegel’s philosophical enterprise but also to attend closely to the structural and rhetorical features of philosophical writing.

-This course will be devoted to a careful reading of a small number of texts from a major figure in ancient philosophy.
-The goal of the course is twofold.
-First, it is designed to acquaint students with one of the seminal figures of our tradition in more than a superficial way.
-Doing that will force us to slow our usual pace of reading, to read almost painfully carefully, with a view to understanding the thinker as he wrote and as he understood himself and not as a stage in an historical development.
-The second part of the goal of the course is to introduce and encourage this kind of careful reading.
-The text for Fall 2012 will be Plato’s Phaedrus.
+This course is devoted to a careful reading of a small number of texts from a major figure in ancient philosophy, usually Plato or Aristotle (fall 2014: Plato’s Alcibiades I).
+The goal of the course is twofold: First, it is designed to acquaint students with one of the seminal figures of our tradition in more than a superficial way; in doing that, it will force us to slow our usual pace of reading and to read almost painfully carefully, with a view to understanding the thinker as he wrote and as he understood himself and not as a stage in a historical development.
+Second, the course will introduce and encourage this kind of careful reading.